-The professionally accredited Master of Architecture (MArch) program at Syracuse University provides students with creative, intellectual, and professional experiences suitable for a range of career paths—across design, research, practice, and education, and across commercial, civic, and academic sectors.
+The professionally accredited Master of Architecture (MArch) program at Syracuse University provides students with creative, intellectual, and professional experiences suitable for a range of career paths—across design, research, and practice, as well as across commercial, civic, and academic sectors.
 As a top-rated program at the intersection between design and research, our faculty engage in forward-thinking curricula (from material research to advanced technologies to socially and environmentally conscious inquiries), that serve as a laboratory for the future of architectural practice.

 We embrace the broad diversity of experiences our students bring to this first professional degree program, simultaneously offering a welcoming introduction to the discipline for students from any academic background, and advanced coursework in architecture for students already holding degrees in architecture or related fields.

-Master of Architecture coursework follows a sequence of thinking about the built environment grounded in forward-looking practices and perspectives, from the material project of architecture to its social and political agencies, and from design futuring to the integrative project of architectural design.
+Master of Architecture coursework follows a sequence of thinking about the built environment grounded in forward-looking practices and perspectives, from the material project of architecture to its social and political agencies, and from designing for the future to the integrative project of architectural design

 Our MArch is a STEM Designated Degree by the U.S. Student and Exchange Visitor Program.